Hmmm. Something has changed about who's important enough to be on the cover, and where...

 - Vivio, a Mysterious Waif who was introduced half-way into Nanoha Strikers.
 Many of the mostly Girls Love loving fandom Squeed at the prospect of Nanoha and Fate having a daughter, while others Squeed at the possibility of Nanoha having a Magical Girl successor.
 Her popularity and the producers taking advantage of it becomes apparent when you realize that she's the only civilian to get a figure and that she joins the three Aces fielding questions in the third Megami Sound Stage.
 One and a half years later, one of the two fourth seasons of Nanoha was announced: Magical Girl Lyrical Nanoha ViVid, a manga starring Vivio.

-- Nanoha herself was originally a very minor character from Triangle Heart 3: Sweet Songs Forever but proved popular enough to get her own game which inspired the show.
+- Nanoha herself was originally a very minor character from Triangle Heart 3: Sweet Songs Forever.
+She proved popular enough to get her own game, and soon afterwards - a Spin-Off show.
 The original concept of the show was a straight up Magical Girl series until somebody in the staff commented about her design resemblance to a Gundam.
-She then went on to become one of the most, if not the most, Bad Ass Magical Girl in anime.
-She is now one of the most iconic and widely recognizable Magical Girls, but very few people realise that she was originally a supporting character in another series that they most likely never even heard about.
+The creators took the idea and ran with it, packing the show to the brim with Magitek, tense battles that wouldn't look out of place if mages were substituted with Humongous Mecha, and, as the seasons progressed, an increasing number of Military Science-Fiction and Space Opera elements.
+As of Nanoha herself, she is now one of the most iconic and widely recognizable Magical Girls, and by a large margin the most Bad Ass.
+Very few people realise that she was originally a supporting character in another series that they most likely never even heard about.

 - Hiei from YuYu Hakusho was originally meant to be a one-shot character (this is clear in his first appearance), but he proved so popular with fans that he was given another appearance - and continued to prove popular enough with fans to make him a main character, complete with his own plotlines and backstory.